-WHOLESALE SEGMENT: Tests of controls: Yes, with control risk expected to be low and proposed dual-purpose testing None Tests of details: Test revenue recognition criteria for a sample of segment sales transactions from throughout the year with an estimated sample size of 40 sales transactions based on the Firm's control testing sampling methodology.
-Based on an assumed effective substantive analytical procedure, test revenue recognition criteria and aging of related receivables from sales date through collection date for a sample of segment sales transactions from throughout the year, with a projected sample size of 60 sales transactions based on the Firm's substantive sampling methodology.
-Analytical procedures: Analytical Procedures: Comparison of current year and prior year quarterly and annual revenue for the segment with inquiry regarding significant fluctuations.
-Substantive Analytical Procedures: Comparison of monthly revenue, disaggregated by customer for the segment for current year and prior year, with inquiry and investigation into any fluctuations in disaggregated revenue amounts that exceed the investigative threshold, which is based on a factor of tolerable misstatement.
+WHOLESALE SEG WHOLESALE SEGMENT: Tests of controls: Yes, with control risk expected to be low and proposed dual-purpose testing None Tests of details: Test revenue recognition criteria for a random sample of segment sales transactions from throughout the year with an estimated sample size of 40 sales transactions based on the Firm's control testing sampling methodology.
+Based on an assumed effective substantive analytical procedure, test revenue recognition criteria for a random sample of segment sales transactions from throughout the year, with a projected sample size of 72 sales transactions based on the Firm's substantive sampling methodology.
+Analytical procedures: Analytical Procedures: Comparison of current year and prior year quarterly and annual revenue for the segment with inquiry regarding significant fluctuations .
+Substantive Analytical Procedures: Comparison of monthly revenue , disaggregated by customer for the segment for current year and prior year, with inquiry and investigation into any fluctuations in disaggregated revenue amounts that exceed the investigative threshold, which is based on a factor of tolerable misstatement.
 For unusual sales transactions identified through investigation, examine related sales transaction documents and request confirmation of contract terms with the customer.